Scholar Talks Racial Terror During SDSU-IV Lecture - Calexico Chronicle

 CALEXICO — To many Americans, the mob violence that descended on the U.S. Capitol on Jan.
 6 was an unexpected aberration that did not reflect the nation’s democratic principles or the rule of law.

-But in the estimation of Gloria Ladson-Billings, University of Wisconsin-Madison professor emeritus and renown expert on race and education, the events were all too familiar.
+But in the estimation of Gloria Ladson-Billings, University of Wisconsin-Madison professor emeritus and renowned expert on race and education, the events were all too familiar.

 For someone who has extensively researched African American history and the terrorism Blacks in this country have often been subjected to, the Jan.
 6 insurrection bore the hallmarks of a violent act of white supremacy, she said.